RaphiJS6-13/EngineeringProjectSoftware/README.md

 # EngineeringProjectSoftware
 <h3>Disclaimer:</h3>
-This code is written for academic purposes.
-It isn't a developer's project.
+This code is written for academic purposes, it is not a developer's project.
 <br/>

 ```C++